amyawu/CEN3031-Project/README.md

 # User Stories

+## Currently in development

 As an app user, I would like to be able to create an account on the application such that I am able to have a place to upload images safely.

 As an app user, I would like to be able to upload images that may be stored and retrieved later to track health progression.

 As a researcher, I would like the user to be able to store relevant information regarding health or demographic data that may be useful for tracking of health status.

+## Future stories to implement

+As an app user, I would like to be able to select an image to be submitted so that it may be processed through the model.

+As an app user, I would like to have the option for the image to be saved and sent for further training of the classification model, so that performance may be improved.

+As a researcher, I would like for the user to have the option to store the image and allow its usage for further model training.